 If you use Google Maps, Tumblr, Gmail, or another service in Safari, then consider downloading the App Store apps instead of accessing these services through Safari so that you can disable location services and photos access for the Safari app itself.

 Remember that apps themselves may be safer because they’re programmed to do just one thing, while Safari can have you accessing the entire internet with your specific privacy settings that you may have tailored around just one website.
-Most of these apps are offered free of cost in the App Store and the native-coded apps typically run more smoothly than a web app does, so it’s a win/win.
+Most of these apps are offered free of cost in the App Store, and the native-coded apps typically run more smoothly than a web app, so it’s a win/win.

-Privacy is important, and it goes hand-in-hand with security and keeping your information from getting in the wrong hands.
-By keeping up on your personal settings, you can prevent your information from being tracked.
+Privacy is important, and it goes hand-in-hand with security and keeping your information from getting into the wrong hands.
+By keeping up with your personal settings, you can prevent your information from being tracked.